How to Create A Sticker Sheet In Adobe Illustrator

 With the rectangle and pattern chosen, create a clipping mask

 Next, you can insert your title or Logo for the sticker page if you want or need one.
-For this example, we will be putting the Sticker Mountain logo at the top of our sheet.
+For this example, we will put the Sticker Mountain logo at the top of our sheet.

 Now you have a clean background.